 Over time, the price for the ammunition for 28 gauge shotguns has increased drastically.
 It is a shame because there are some reasons people would want to use one of these great guns.

 They are perfect for clay target shooting, hunting upland birds or any small game.
-If you are looking for a lightweight gun that is easy to shoot, I will consider purchasing one.
+If you are looking for a lightweight gun that is easy to shoot, you should consider purchasing one.

 What Is An Over Under Shotgun?